 What is HPV?

-Human papillomaviruses (HPV) are very common viruses; nearly 80% of people in the U.S. will get an HPV infection in their lifetime.
+Human papillomaviruses (HPV) are very common.
+Nearly 80% of people in the U.S. will get an HPV infection in their lifetime.
 HPV can be passed to others even when an infected person has no signs or symptoms.

 Most people with HPV never develop symptoms or health problems.
 Most HPV infections go away by themselves within two years.
 But, sometimes, HPV infections will last longer, and can cause certain cancers and other diseases.

 The HPV vaccine can be given at the same time as the vaccines required for entering 7th grade in Maryland, Tdap and meningitis.